-Conference - Every year, SAW holds an Annual Writers’ Conference.
+Conference - Every year since 1969, the Scottish Association of Writers has held an Annual Writers’ Learning and Workshop, Conference.
 In 2016 this will be over the weekend of 18th to 20th March in Westerwood Hotel & Conference Centre, Cumbernauld.
-This popular event is attended by writers who are members of Clubs affiliated to the Association.
+Over 15 competitions covering all major genres, feed into the Conference and entrants are drawn from writing clubs affiliated to the Association, from all over Scotland.